futurewei-cloud/chogori-platform/docs/TSO.md

 ```
 future<K2TimeStamp> GetTimeStampFromTSO(const steady_clock::time_point& requestLocalTime);
 ```
 Inside K2 TSO Client, (i.e. the implementation for above API), it manages a possible existing batch of timestamps from latest call into TSO server.
-If there is no batch of timestamps or all timestamps in the batch are used up, K2 TSO client issues a new call to TSO server to get a new batch of timestamps, K2TimeStampBatch as mentioned before
+If there is no batch of timestamps or all timestamps in the batch are used up, K2 TSO client issues a new call to TSO server to get a new batch of timestamps, TimestampBatch as mentioned before
 ```
-struct K2TimeStampBatch
+struct TimestampBatch
 {
     uint64_t TbeTESBase       - batch uncertain window end time, number of nanosecond ticks from UTC 1970-01-01:00:00:00
     uint16_t TSOId            - TSOId